BSTACY-AZ/mit_PacMen/README.md

 4) Click start game to begin the movement of the PacMen
 5) Optionally, you can add additional PacMen while the game is in progress by selected the Add PacMan button again

+# Roadmap
+In the future I would like to modify this code to:
+1) Update the images to reflect the correct orientation when moving from right to left
+2) Update the code to programatically alternate the images so that they appear to be "chomping" as they move